Including OWASP ModSecurity Core Rule Set

 Before and after the rules Include directive in our Apache configuration file, there is a bit of configuration space reserved.
 This is where we will be handling false alarms in the future.
 Some of them are being treated before the rules are loaded in the configuration, some after the Include directive.
 We’ll return to this later in this tutorial.

-For completeness, here is the complete Apache configuration including ModSecurity, the Core Rules and all the other config bits from the earlier tutorials that we depend on:
+For completeness, here is the complete Apache configuration including ModSecurity, CRS and all the other config bits from the earlier tutorials that we depend on:

 ServerName localhost